Canoeing, kayaking and stand-up paddleboarding (SUP)

 - Explore this stillwater carefully, watching for signs of beaver or muskrat among the lushly vegetated islands.

 Please note: all guided activities are cancelled this season, including Mersey Stillwater Paddle and Pulling Water – Big Canoe Paddle.
+For more information, please visit our COVID-19 information page.

 This downloadable map (PDF 935 KB) shows the navigation buoys in Kejimkujik Lake: red buoy, green buoy, yellow and black cardinal buoy, and orange buoy.